 When: November 1 to 11

-As you travel along Memorial Drive this month, take a minute to honour the memory of the Southern Alberta soliders who’ve sacrificed their lives.
-More than 3,400 white crosses will be set up across five acres from November 1 to 11 as part of the Field of Crosses Memorial Project.
-The site will host a Remembrance Day service at 10:30 a.m. on November 11, as well as a daily flag raising ceremony at sunrise and a flag lowering ceremony at sunset between November 1 and 11.
+As you travel along Memorial Drive N.W. this month, take a minute to honour the memory of the Southern Alberta soldiers who sacrificed their lives.
+More than 3,500 white crosses will be set up in fields along the road from November 1 to 11 as part of the Field of Crosses Memorial Project.
+While the public can still visit the site to pay their respects leading up to Remembrance Day (though with restricted access due to the pandemic), this year’s Remembrance Day ceremony will take place virtually instead of being an in-person event.

 Globe Cinema, 617 8 Ave.
 S.W., calgaryeuropeanfilmfestival.ca